4dcu-be/4dcu.be/_posts/2021-03-16-Code-Nugget-Correlation-Heatmaps.md

 While Pandas and Seaborn offer very quick ways to calculate correlations and show them in a heatmap.
 Whether those correlations are statistically significant or not is omitted from those plots.
-Over the years I've collected bits and pieces of code, like this one, that turn out to be quite useful.
+Over the years I've collected bits and pieces of code, like this, that turn out to be quite useful.
 Though them being scattered across a few dozen projects isn't very convenient when I actually need them.
-So I'll start to add some documentation and put them here with add the tag [Code Nugget]({site.baseurl}/tag/code_nugget), so they can easily be found by myself.
+So I'll start to add some documentation and put them here with the tag [Code Nugget]({site.baseurl}/tag/code_nugget), so they can easily be found by myself and others.

-Normally you can use ```corr_df = df.corr()``` to get a correlation matrix for numerical columns in a pandas data frame.
+Normally you can use ```corr_df = df.corr()``` to get a correlation matrix for numerical columns in a Pandas data frame.
 These in turn can be shown in a heatmap using ```sns.clustermap(corr_df, cmap="vlag", vmin=-1, vmax=1)```, leveraging SeaBorn's ```clustermap```.
 Easy, though the significance of those correlations isn't reported.
-To get those you can't rely on built-in functions, but a bit more effort is required.
+To get those you can't rely on built-in functions and a bit more effort is required.

 ```python
 from sklearn.datasets import load_iris